-I was born in Toronto, lived in Phoenix for 25 years and now in Coronado, CA with the Mrs. (23 years, 16.2 Canadian years), two awesome kids and two dachshunds Bagel (sadly passed away) and Lindzee.
+I was born in Toronto and reside in Phoenix, AZ.
+I am married (23 years, 16.2 Canadian years), have two awesome kids and two dachshunds Bagel (sadly passed away) and Lindzee.

 Schools I attended and even graduated from include—University of Western Ontario, Arizona State University and the American Graduate School of International Management (Thunderbird).

 I am focused on the innovation in personal finance and do-it-yourself investing.

 I make early stage investments through Social Leverage.

-In the Summer of 2006, I created Wallstrip and with the help of Adam Elend, Jeff Marks, Lindsay Campbell and a hard working crew we created over 300 shows.
+In the Summer of 2006, I created Wallstrip and we aired over 300 episodes.
 In May 2007, Wallstrip was purchased by CBS.

 I am in pursuit of the perfect sleep solution.